beginning of content

 When can I have sex?

-Ultimately, you should only resume having sex when you feel ready to do so.
+Ultimately, you should only resume having sex when you feel ready.

 Can I have a vaginal birth in the future?

-Some women are advised not to have a vaginal birth again if they had a third or fourth degree perineal tear with a previous baby.
-This is different for each person and will vary depending on your circumstance and preferences.
-Be guided by your doctor or maternity care provider about what is right for you.
+Some women are advised not to have a vaginal birth again if they had a third- or fourth- degree perineal tear.
+This is different for each person and will vary depending on your circumstances and preferences.
+Your doctor or maternity care provider can guide you about what is right for you.

 When should I see a doctor?